 The IED applies to installations of 50MWth or above, and can incorporate units of 15MWth where they are aggregated to a total of 50MWth or more.
 This aggregation would be the case where units have a common flue within the plant, or the Competent Authority setting permits deems they could be considered as aggregated.
 The IED sets NOx and CO ELVs for GT plant, though installations operated off-shore are excluded from these.
 Different ELVs apply according to fuel type (gaseous or liquid), and flexibilities are in place for certain criteria, such as load factor.
-The IED does also contain other requirements around the setting of permits based on the contents of BAT Conclusions.
-These conclusions are derived from the so called Best Available Techniques Reference Documents, colloquially known as "BREFs".
+The IED does also contain other requirements around the setting of permits based on the contents of BAT Conclusions, these conclusions are derived from the Best Available Techniques Reference Documents.

-The appropriate reference document for Large Combustion Plant, the LCP BREF, is currently under review, this is known as the "Sevilla Process".
+The reference document for Large Combustion Plant, the LCP BREF, is currently under review, this is known as the "Sevilla Process".